Internet censorship in Australia: Broadcasting Services Act 1992

 Where content is deemed to be prohibited, the ACMA is empowered to issue local sites with a takedown notice under which the content must be removed; failure to do so can result in fines of up to $11,000 per day.
 If the site is hosted outside Australia, the content in question is added to a blocklist of banned URLs.
 This list of banned Web pages is then added to filtering software (encrypted), which must be offered to all consumers by their Internet service providers.
 In March 2009, this blocklist was leaked online.

 A number of take down notices have been issued to some Australian-hosted websites.
 According to Electronic Frontiers Australia in at least one documented case, the hosting was merely shifted to a server in the United States, and the DNS records updated so that consumers may never have noticed the change.

 Suicide Related Materials Offences Act 2006

 In 2006, the Federal Parliament passed the Suicide Related Materials Offences Act, which makes it illegal to use communications media such as the Internet to discuss the practical aspects of suicide.

 Copyright Amendment (Online Infringement) Bill 2015

-In June 2015, an amendment was passed to Australian copyright law, which allows for the court-ordered censorship of non-domestic websites whose primary purpose is to facilitate copyright infringement.
+In June 2015, an amendment was passed to copyright law of Australia, which allows for the court-ordered censorship of non-domestic websites whose primary purpose is to facilitate copyright infringement.